haddocking/arctic3d/CONTRIBUTING.md

 ## Installation

-We use `poetry` to manage the dependencies and the virtual environment, so you need to install it first; check the [official documentation](https://python-poetry.org/docs/#installation) for more details.
+We use `poetry` to manage the dependencies and the virtual environment, so it makes things easier if you need to install it first; check the [official documentation](https://python-poetry.org/docs/#installation) for more details.

 Clone the repository and install the dependencies: